miguelrflor/MMM-ShoppingList/README.md

 # MMM-ShoppingList
-Magic Mirror Shopping List Module
+Shopping List Module for MagicMirror² that utilizes MMM-GoogleAssistant to add and remove items to a list.